Marc Augé: Reception

 Much of Augé's writing considers globalization, and his work on global modernism has contributed to investigations of the concept of mobility.
-He explores the philosophical potential of an anthropology of "non-places" like airports and motorways that are characterized by constant transition and temporality.
-Both Peter Merriman and Bruno Latour criticized Augé's book Un Ethnologue dans le Métro for failing to examine the hidden complexities of the métro, such as its drivers and engineers, the role of the State, and management of passenger movements and transactions.
+He explored the philosophical potential of an anthropology of "non-places" like airports and motorways that are characterized by constant transition and temporality.
+Both Peter Merriman and Bruno Latour criticized Augé's book Un Ethnologue dans le Métro for failing to examine the hidden complexities of the Paris métro, such as its drivers and engineers, the role of the State, and management of passenger movements and transactions.
 Latour said Augé had "limited himself to studying the most superficial aspects of the métro".

-Regarding globalization and its influence on art, as critics and art theorists have pointed out, Augé's thought is frequently cited in essays, articles and books in this century, whose authors allude to the concept of non-places as a vivid and evident influence on the work of contemporary visual artists.
+Regarding globalization and its influence on art, as critics and art theorists have pointed out, Augé's thought is frequently cited in essays, articles, and books in this century, whose authors allude to the concept of non-places as a vivid and evident influence on the work of contemporary visual artists.

-Works
+Personal life and death

+Marc Augé was born in Poitiers on 2 September 1935.
+He died on 24 July 2023, at the age of 87.